openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

    ![](../img/openvino-install-linux-run-boostrapper-script.gif)
    Click on the image to see the details.
    <br>
-   <br>By default, the Intel® Distribution of OpenVINO™ is installed to the following directory:
+   <br>By default, the Intel® Distribution of OpenVINO™ is installed to the following directory, referred to as `<INSTALL_DIR>` elsewhere in the documentation:
    * For root or administrator: `/opt/intel/openvino_<version>/`
    * For regular users: `/home/<USER>/intel/openvino_<version>/`

-   <br>For simplicity, a symbolic link to the latest installation is also created: `/opt/intel/openvino_2022/` or `/home/<USER>/intel/openvino_2022/`
+   <br>For simplicity, a symbolic link to the latest installation is also created: `/opt/intel/openvino_2022/` or `/home/<USER>/intel/openvino_2022/`.

 To check **Release Notes** please visit: [Release Notes](https://software.intel.com/en-us/articles/OpenVINO-RelNotes)